 The Biology Club promotes interest in and understanding of the broad spectrum of biological sciences.
 We strive to open students’ eyes to various possibilities for future studies and careers.
 Meetings include speakers, service projects, field trips, socials and community outreach.
-For further information contact Bobbie Kelley, club adviser, or visit our website and Facebook page.
+For further information contact Dennis Eastwood, club adviser, or visit our website and Facebook page.

 The Genetics Club stimulates student interest in genetics, promotes career opportunities and performs service projects contributing to NC State and the Raleigh community.